swissmanu/filer/README.md

 1. Create a `rules.yml` file with your categorization rules of choice (see "Rules" Section below).

-2. Prepare an inbox and document archive directory
+2. Prepare two directories:

+   - Inbox: `filer` will process PDFs from here.
+Usually this is the directory where you put your scanned documents.
+   - Document archive: The root of your document archive.

 3. Start a `filer` Docker container: